int021h/hwa_web_scripts/README.md

 tap "Run dungeon" while you're on any dungeon level

-For infinite dungeon you need: strong Moloch and Araji for Fire rooms strong Angus for Earth rooms middle Sigurd for Water rooms
+For infinite dungeon you need:
+- strong Moloch and Araji for Fire rooms
+- strong Angus for Earth rooms
+- middle Sigurd for Water rooms

 For mixed rooms use any healers you have with Moloch:
-Sigurd Mairi Tydus Hyperion + Moloch
+- Sigurd Mairi Tydus Hyperion + Moloch
-Brustar Tenebris Mort Umbra +  Moloch
+- Brustar Tenebris Mort Umbra +  Moloch
-Rigel Lumira Aiyari Solaris +  Moloch
+- Rigel Lumira Aiyari Solaris +  Moloch

 Script above:
-uses only auto-battle
+- uses only auto-battle
-choses correct room in priority: Mixed, Water, Earth, Fire (can be changed) waits for confirmation after each click or game lag can collect 150k titanite (up to 2.2M titan potions) per day Scripts for Hero Wars: Alliance
+- choses correct room in priority: Mixed, Water, Earth, Fire (can be changed)
+- waits for confirmation after each click or game lag
+- can collect 150k titanite (up to 2.2M titan potions) per day